fhardison/fhardison.github.io/_greek/recomended_books.md

 ---
-title: Recommended books on Koine Greek
+title: Recommended resources on Koine Greek
 layout: post
 excerpt: Below are some resources that I like, have used, or want to use as well as my thoughts on them.
 permalink: /greek/books-on-koine-greek.html